hanseatics/BottomBar/README.md

 ## Contributions

+#### Issues

-Feel free to create issues / pull requests.
+Feel free to create issues.

+#### Pull requests

+**Don't send me pull requests just yet, not until the dust settles.**

+I'm fixing issues and busting a nut to make this library better, _several hours_ every day.
+Your hard work could be for nothing, as I'm probably fixing / implementing the same problems that you are.

 ## License